LoginRadius/engineering-portal/content/how-enum-tryparse-works-in-csharp/index.md

 var isEnumParsed=Enum.TryParse("-1", true, out IdentityProtocols parsedEnumValue);
 Console.WriteLine(isEnumParsed?parsedEnumValue.ToString():"Not Parsed");
 ```
-As per our understanding isEnumParsed variable should be `false` and the above code should print **Not Parsed** as the value which we are passing in the method is not in the Enum declaration right?
+As per our understanding isEnumParsed variable should be `false`, and the above code should print **Not Parsed** as the value which we are passing in the method is not in the Enum declaration, right?

 But here is a catch, isEnumParsed variable have the `true` value, and the code will print `-1`.